 food-at-Gustavs-leavenworth

-Being the foodies, that we are, we immediately started looking for some good Bavarian fare.
-We dined in at Gustav’s, a cosy tavern with beautiful pine panelled indoors.
+The first thing we did right after getting off the bus was finding a restaurant with the shortest queue.
+Being the foodies, that we are, we immediately started looking for some good Bavarian fare and picked Gustav’s as out dining spot.
+This is a cosy tavern with beautiful pine panelled indoors.
 Meenakshi and I tried the house favourite, schnitzel burger, a bratwurst burger, and golden ales.
 We are no experts on German food.
 However, both of us enjoyed the burgers and particularly the beer.
 Lunch came out to be around 20$ per person.

 Leavenworth has several other inviting places to dine in on Front Street but mostly had long queues during lunchtime.